cztomczak/cefpython/tools/README.md

 apidocs.py      - generate API docs from Cython sources automate.py     - download CEF binaries, build and optionally install/run build.py        - build the cefpython module
-doctoc.py       - generate table of contents for all .md in docs/ make_distrib.py - make distribution packages (msi, wheel, deb pkg and more) run.py          - rebuild and install if changed, and run example(s) setpython.bat   - change python installation in PATH (Windows) setpython.sh    - change python installation in PATH (Linux and Mac) test_distrib.py - for all distribution packages install each of them
+make_distrib.py - make distribution packages (msi, wheel, deb pkg and more) run.py          - rebuild and install if changed, and run example(s) test_distrib.py - for all distribution packages install each of them
-                  and run unit tests and all examples translator.py   - generate code from the CEF header files unittests.py    - run unit tests
+                  and run unit tests and all examples toc.py          - generate Table of contents for .md files translator.py   - generate code from the CEF header files unittests.py    - run unit tests
 ```